hibridon/hibridon/README.md

 cd /tmp/hib_src
 git clone https://github.com/hibridon/hibridon.git
 ```
-This will create a repository /tmp/hib_src/hibridon, which is a clone of https://github.com/hibridon/hibridon.git
+This will create a directory /tmp/hib_src/hibridon, which is a clone of https://github.com/hibridon/hibridon.git
 3. create a directory to store hibridon's build
 ```bash
 mkdir /tmp/hib_build